 Getting married will make you happy

 This is something we hear all the time.
 And a lot of us have internalized it.
-But the truth is that unhappily married people are actually unhappier then people who are not married.
-Similarly when unhappily married people get divorced, they actually become happier.
+But the truth is that unhappily married people are actually unhappier than people who are not married.
+Similarly, when unhappily married people get divorced, they actually become happier.
 What does make us happier, is developing close and intimate relationships with anyone, including our friends.
 So if you are not married don’t sweat it.
 What you should be working on is developing close relationships with the people you do have in your life, whether it is family or friends.

 What actually makes us happy

-Fortunately for us researchers have been studying this age old question, and have found the things that do make us happy.
-While the 30 day happiness challenge goes into each of these factors in a lot more detail (and provides daily actionable steps to make you happy) the following list is a quick recap for you to take a look at.
+Fortunately for us, researchers have been studying this age-old question, and have found the things that do make us happy.
+While the 30-day happiness challenge goes into each of these factors in a lot more detail (and provides daily actionable steps to make you happy) the following list is a quick recap for you to take a look at.

 Gratitude / Positive thinking